nepantlab/contributor_covenant/CONTRIBUTING.md

 - Try to use classes instead of IDs unless things are absolutely unique
 - One selector per line
-- Support IE 9 and above
+- Support all modern browsers
 - Use `rem` over `em` or `px`
 - Capitalize hexadecimal
 - Breaking lines should be `1px solid #CCC`